-The Office of Advancement will provide broad support for grant writing by all divisions of the College, including applications to state, federal and private sources.
+The Office of Advancement provides support for grant activities for all divisions of the College, including applications to state, federal, and private sources.
 Accordingly, the Office of Advancement shall be informed of all grant proposals contemplated by College personnel.
+The expertise of our staff members can help interested faculty and staff members successfully navigate the intricacies of the grants process.